Your cart is currently empty!

-Q. FMT’s boxes sound intriguing.
+Q. FMT’s resources sound intriguing.
 Who is the target audience?
-Our boxes are designed to be appropriate for all ages, so our target audience is everyone.
-Our heart is for helping families include God in their daily lives, so those with children still in the home will especially enjoy receiving a box.
+Our resources are designed to be appropriate for all ages, so our target audience is everyone.
+Our heart is for helping families include God in their daily lives, so those with children still in the home will especially enjoy receiving a kit.

-Q. How are the boxes distributed?
-Family Ministry Tools does not create the actual boxes.
-You buy the download from us, print the needed materials, buy the supplies using our Amazon shopping list (or from supplies you may already have), and then create the boxes yourself.
-We recommend you distribute the boxes at your worship services during the weeks proceeding the start of Advent or Lent.
+Q. How are the kits distributed?
+Family Ministry Tools does not create the actual kits.
+You buy the download from us, print the needed materials, buy the supplies using our Amazon shopping links (or from supplies you may already have), and then create the kits yourself.
+We recommend you distribute the kits at your worship services during the weeks proceeding the start of Advent or Lent.

-Q. What comes in the box?
+Q. What comes in the kit?
 Is it complete or are there other supplies needed?
-Depending on which seasonal box you are purchasing to distribute, the boxes will include several of the following types of activities: Scripture cards, family devotions, hands on activities, interactive prayer activities, real life faith stories, shine your light challenges, and all the supplies needed for the hands on activities (aside from normal household things like markers, tape and glass drinking cup).
-You can see the sample materials from our first Advent in a Box here.
+Depending on which seasonal resource you are purchasing to distribute, the kits will include several of the following types of activities: Scripture cards, family devotions, hands on activities, interactive prayer activities, real life faith stories, shine your light challenges, and all the supplies needed for the hands on activities (aside from normal household things like markers, tape and glass drinking cup).

 Q. Are your boxes user friendly for a family that is unchurched?
 Will they need a Bible?
 Our boxes are designed to be user friendly for the unchurched.
 Included in the box will be Scripture readings for each week so no Bible is required.
 However, as educators, we long for our families to have and use their Bibles.
 So families who have Bibles, we hope will be using their Bibles to look up the weekly Bible passages.